ykkaixin/freeFood/README.md

 # Result

-Generating the 3 file(.ics) and double clicking these file.
+Generating the 3 canlendar file(.ics) in director freeFood and double clicking these file.